Sharigopi/Intern_Joining_Form/README.md

 - Automatically calculated Last Date
 - Add and Delete Intern buttons
 - Responsive design with background image and gradient-colored title
+## Created with
+- HTML
+- CSS
+- JavaScript

 1.Open the .html file in your preferred web browser.